Milstein-type Schemes for Hyperbolic SPDEs: Well-posedness and Stability

 holds.
-Note that the additional $1$ on the left-hand side here and in the stability estimate below is included for notational convenience and that the statement remains true with the supremum inside the norm, but is not required subsequently.
-We introduce a shorthand notation of the norms arising, which is used throughout the paper.
+Note that the additional $1$ on the left-hand side here and in the stability estimate below is included for notational convenience.
+The following shorthand notation is used throughout the paper.